mootene/Mango1CS2400/README.md

 Mango1CS2400
 ============
-Group members: Maya Tene, Jibriel Ustarz (jaustarz), Johnny Garcia
+Group members: Maya Tene(mootene), Jibriel Ustarz (jaustarz), Johnny Garcia
 LinkedBag and LinkedBagTest written by Maya
 Updates to BagInterface to include union, intersection, difference done by Jibriel
 ArrayBag and ArrayBagTest written by Jibriel